rigdev/rig/docs/docs/api/config/v1alpha1.md

 _Underlying type:_ _string_

 OIDCProviderIcon is a string representing what provider icon should be shown on the login page.
+Valid options: "google", "azure", "aws", "facebook", "keycloak".

 _Appears in:_
 - [OIDCProvider](#oidcprovider)